 “We have over 900 miles of fiber optic cable that runs through our territory.
 Even though our area is largely rural, our services ride on a state-of the-art network,” says Jan Larson, marketing supervisor for TrioTel.
 “That puts our customers at a competitive advantage.”

 Old-style wiring is long gone from TrioTel’s network.
-The company’s residential and business customers have been served for the past two years by an entirely fiber network.
+The company’s residential and business customers have been served for the past two years by an entire fiber network.

 “One of the factors we considered in planning our fiber-to-the-home project was the advantages improved connectivity would bring our communities,” Larson says.
 “Benefits include opportunities for economic development, telemedicine and public safety.”